open-telemetry/opentelemetry-android/README.md

 Examples of this process can be seen in the sample application included in this repository in the `sample-app` submodule.

+To check whether the RUM library has been initialized, call `SplunkRum.isInitialized()`.

 ### Instrument WebViews using the Browser RUM agent

 Mobile RUM instrumentation and Browser RUM instrumentation can be used